Other giving options

 When you do not restrict the use of your gift, the Foundation gains flexibility not otherwise available.
-Unrestricted gifts can be used at the discretion of the Foundation Board to meet changing or urgent needs such as new educational initiatives, state-of-the-art technology and equipment, or capital improvements.
-Contact Denise Laymon at firstname.lastname@example.org or 218.846.3720
+Unrestricted gifts can be used at the discretion of the Foundation board to meet changing or urgent needs such as new educational initiatives, state-of-the-art technology and equipment, or capital improvements.
+Contact Carrie Brimhall at email@example.com or 218.736.1503.

-An in-kind gift is a non-cash gift, usually tangible.
-An examples is program equipment, computers and books.
-Non-tangible gifts could also include things such as a service.
+An in-kind gift is a non-cash gift, usually tangible items such as program equipment, computers and books.
+Non-tangible gifts could include services.

-To make an in-kind gift, please contact the Denise Laymon at 218.846.3720 to discuss M State's or Foundation's interest in accepting the non-cash gift.
-If the M State or Foundation wishes to accept the gift, the donor bears the responsibility to complete the Acceptance Form for Non-Cash Gifts.
+To make an in-kind gift, please contact Carrie Brimhall to discuss M State's or the Foundation's interest in accepting the non-cash gift.
+If M State or Foundation wishes to accept the gift, the donor bears the responsibility for completing the Acceptance Form for Non-Cash Gifts.
 Also be aware that tax laws place the burden of appraisal on the donor.

-If your employer has a Matching Gift Program, you can double, or sometimes even triple, your contribution or your spouse's contribution to M State.
+If your employer has a matching gift program, you can double or sometimes even triple your or your spouse's contribution to M State.
 Many corporations and businesses have demonstrated their support for M State by matching or multiplying their employees' gifts up to a set amount.
 Ask whether your employer or your spouse's employer participates in such a program.
 Certain restrictions apply to matching gifts.
-Please consult your company's personnel office for further information.
+Please consult your company's personnel office for more information.

 Your support is instrumental in bringing innovative educational opportunities to the region.
-Extra gifts such as those provided through a company's Matching Gift Program have significant impact on the M State's continued success.
+Extra gifts such as those provided through a company's matching gift program have a significant impact on M State's continued success.

 Thank you for investing in success.